 The simple answer is that the Sun is the closest star to Earth, about 93 million miles away, but that might not answer your question.
 Outside of our Sun, our system's nearest neighbor is Alpha Centauri.
-This isn't a single star, it's actually a triple-star system —three stars bound together by gravity.
+This isn't a single star, it's actually a triple-star system — three stars bound together by gravity.
 Alpha Centauri A and B are two bright, closely orbiting stars with a distant, dim companion, Proxima Centauri.
-The binary appears to the unaided eye as a single star, the third brightest in the night sky, but it lies 4.37 light years from the Sun — Proxima Centauri claims the honor of being our true nearest neighbor at only 4.24 light years away.
+The inner binary appears to the unaided eye as a single star, the third brightest in the night sky, but it lies 4.37 light years from the Sun.
+Proxima Centauri alone claims the honor of being our true nearest stellar neighbor at only 4.24 light years away.

 It’s difficult to conceptualize such vast distances, but a popular analogy sets the Sun at the size of a grapefruit.
 If you wanted to get from your grapefruit-sized Sun to a grapefruit-sized Alpha Centauri system, you would have to travel about 2,500 miles, which is about the distance from coast to coast on the continental United States.
 And that’s just to the Sun’s closest neighbor!